interseroh/report-cockpit-birt-web/README.md

 ## Documentation

-- IN PROGRESS!!!

 ### Configuration

+For security and branding configuration see `[src/main/resources/config.properties](https://github.com/interseroh/report-cockpit-birt-web/blob/master/src/main/resources/config.properties_example)`.
+Be aware that the file will generated on the first `mvn initialize`.

+Per default inmemory authentication is activated.
+`ldap.authentication=false`
+The default username and passwords are:
+`ldap.inmemory.user=birt`
+`ldap.inmemory.password=birt`

-- For configuration see `report-config.properties` and `BirtReportService.java`.
+For report engine specific configuration see `report-config.properties` and `BirtReportService.java`.

 ```
 report.base.image.url=/reportimages